-Exercise, counseling cut days off from back pain in recruitsMarch 15th, 2013 in Health /
+Exercise, counseling cut days off from back pain in recruitsMarch 15, 2013 in Medicine & Health / Health

 (HealthDay)—Neuromuscular exercise and counseling decrease the number of days off due to low back pain (LBP) among young men serving in the military, according to a study published in the March 1 issue of Spine.